 • New blower motor: $250–$800

-Giordanos Heating and Air Conditioning Can Solve Your Furnace Issues Quickly and Affordably
+Giordanos Heating and Air Conditioning Will Work Hard to Solve Your Furnace Problems Quickly and Affordably

-Furnace issues can be an expensive headache, but not when you work with Giordanos Heating and Air Conditioning.
+Furnace problems can be a costly headache, but not when you work with Giordanos Heating and Air Conditioning.
 We’ve been providing the quality, affordable furnace repair Derby homeowners have relied on since {year}.
-Contact us at 203-772-8319 to request your free estimate today.
+Contact us at 203-772-8319 to receive your free estimate today.